-It’s that time of week again when you need to cut your lawn, but this time, your Cub Cadet lawn mower will not start.
-Over my years of talking with homeowners and commercial customers at the lawn mower dealership, I have troubleshooted a lot of starting issues.
+It’s that time of week again when you need to cut your lawn, but this time your Cub Cadet mower will not start.
+Over my years of consulting with homeowners and commercial customers, I have troubleshooted a lot of starting issues.
 You can find the most common causes here.

 There are many reasons why a Cub Cadet lawn mower won’t start including a loose spark plug connection, plugged air filter, bad fuel pump, bad battery, corrosion on the electrical components, dirty carburetor, bad switches or a faulty charging system.